MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 ## <a name="BKMK_Type_visibility"></a> Type visibility

-You can control the visibility of common language runtime (CLR) types so that, if an assembly is referenced, types in the assembly can be visible or not visible outside the assembly.
+You can control the visibility of common language runtime (CLR) types.
+When your assembly is referenced, you control whether types in the assembly are visible or not visible outside the assembly.

-`public` indicates that a type is visible to any source file that contains a `#using` directive for the assembly that contains the type.  `private` indicates that a type is not visible to source files that contain a `#using` directive for the assembly that contains the type.
+`public` indicates that a type is visible to any source file that contains a `#using` directive for the assembly that contains the type.  `private` indicates that a type isn't visible to source files that contain a `#using` directive for the assembly that contains the type.
 However, private types are visible within the same assembly.
 By default, the visibility for a class is `private`.

-By default prior to Visual Studio 2005, native types had public accessibility outside the assembly.
+By default before Visual Studio 2005, native types had public accessibility outside the assembly.
 Enable [Compiler Warning (level 1) C4692](../error-messages/compiler-warnings/compiler-warning-level-1-c4692.md) to help you see where private native types are used incorrectly.
 Use the [make_public](../preprocessor/make-public.md) pragma to give public accessibility to a native type in a source code file that you can't modify.

 For more information, see [#using Directive](../preprocessor/hash-using-directive-cpp.md).

 The following sample shows how to declare types and specify their accessibility, and then access those types inside the assembly.
-Of course, if an assembly that has private types is referenced by using `#using`, only public types in the assembly are visible.
+If an assembly that has private types is referenced by using `#using`, only public types in the assembly are visible.

 ```cpp
 // type_visibility.cpp